Find Trade Colleges

 About 9% of the students majoring in precision metal working at the school are women while 91% are male.

-Eastern Wyoming College landed the #9 spot in the 2023 rankings for the most popular associate degree precision metal working programs.
-Eastern Wyoming College is a small public school located in the remote town of Torrington.
+Eastern Wyoming College ranked #9 on this year’s Most Popular Precision Metal Working Associate Degree Trade Schools in the Rocky Mountains Region list.
+Eastern Wyoming College is a small public school located in the town of Torrington.

 On average, precision metal working graduates from Eastern Wyoming College take out $8,615 in student loans while working on their Associate Degree.